Painting from Dioramas with Tom Mead

 What is provided?

-All equipment, and materials are provided.
-A selection of teas and coffee, organic milk and plant based milk, plus a selection of treats will also be available.
+We provide easels, drawing boards, side tables to put equipment on, plus a selection of teas and coffee, organic milk and plant based milk, plus a selection of treats will also be available.

 Terms & Conditions